 Recognizing the importance of educated citizens in nation-building, China has heavily invested on education.
 The country has one of the highest student populations in the world, with many graduates excelling in sciences, engineering, artificial intelligence and technology.

+Eager to share its culture and become an international hub of talents, China welcomes foreign students every year.
 To get you started, here’s a list of top cities in China for international students!

 5 Best Cities in China for Foreign Students

 Taking the leap to study abroad is not an easy decision.
 The first step to a smooth sailing journey is to choose the best city while at university.
-Check out five of the most popular student cities in China!
+Check out five of the most popular student cities in China.

-Shanghai – The largest city in China
+1. Shanghai – The largest city in China

 Do you want to study and live in a city where there’s a perfect mix of Chinese and western culture?
-Then choose Shanghai!

 Shanghai is one of the biggest cities in China.
 Strategically located in the Yangtze River Delta, Shanghai is called “Pearl of the Orient” or “Paris of the East”.
 The city has a large population approaching 25 million in 2019.

 Shanghai is the face of modern China, an architectural paradise, a major trade center in Asia and one of the most influential economic spots in the world.
 The city is equally known for its cultural integrity and scenic landmarks.
-Visit the Shanghai Museum, the Power Station of Art or the National History Museum for starters!
+Visit the Shanghai Museum, the Power Station of Art or the National History Museum for starters.

 Shanghai is home to more than 30 universities and colleges, with many topping QS World University Rankings annually.
 Among the city’s most prestigious universities include Fudan University, Shanghai Jiao Tong University, Tongji University, Shanghai University, East China University of Science and Technology and more.

-Beijing – The political and cultural heart of China
+2. Beijing – The political and cultural heart of China

 Chinese culture and history is deeply embedded in the city streets of Beijing.
 In Chinese history, it was known as Peking and was the seat of imperial China.
 The city is home of the palatial heart of China – the Forbidden City, former home of the imperial family and one of the largest imperial palaces and well-preserved heritage sites in the world.

-Shenzhen – China’s Silicon Valley
+3. Shenzhen – China’s Silicon Valley

 Shenzhen was once a sleepy fishing village some 40 years ago, but today, it’s one of the fastest growing regions in the world and is China’s most economically competitive city.
 Shenzhen is called China’s Silicon Valley, being home to over 14,000 high-tech companies, including technology giants Huawei, Lenovo, DJI and Tencent.

 Shenzhen has attracted the best universities in China which includes Tsinghua University, Peking University, the Chinese University of Hong Kong, Moscow State University and the Southern University of Science and Technology.

-Hangzhou – Paradise on Earth
+4. Hangzhou – Paradise on Earth